McKnight Doctoral Fellowships

 Psychology

-Applicants must be African American or Hispanic, U.S. citizens, and hold a minimum of a bachelor's degree from a regionally accredited college or university.
+An applicant must be African American or Hispanic, a U.S. citizen, and hold a minimum of a bachelor's degree from a regionally accredited college or university.

 Since this program is intended to increase enrollment in Ph.D. programs, currently enrolled doctoral students are not eligible to apply.